Owen-Senowitz/CSCI-4120-Machine-Learning/Homework 4/README.md

 # Homework 4
+Best Regression Model/Method per 10-fold Cross Validation Score

+Ridge: 0.7711

+Lasso: 0.7709

+Ridge Regression with an alpha value of 4.63 performs the best

-Best Alpha Hyperparameter Values for Ridge and Lasso
+Best Alpha values for both Ridge and Lasso

 Ridge Alpha: 4.63

 Lasso Alpha: 3.79

+Cross Validation Score for Lasso Regression is 0.7709 Cross Validation Score for Ridge Regression is 0.7711

 Dependencies:
 matplotlib